-If our records show that you were a stockholder of record (i.e., a "registered stockholder") as of the close of business on March 5, 2018, which is referred to in this proxy statement as the record date, you are entitled to receive notice of the annual meeting and to vote the shares of common stock that you held as of the close of business on the record date.
-Each outstanding share of common stock entitles its holder to cast one vote on each matter of record to be voted upon.
+If our records show that you were a stockholder of record (i.e., a "registered stockholder") as of the close of business on March 12, 2019, which is referred to in this proxy statement as the record date, you are entitled to receive notice of the annual meeting and to vote the shares of common stock that you held as of the record date.
+Each outstanding share of common stock entitles its holder of record to cast one vote on each matter to be voted upon.